Ragazoor/typed-future/README.md

 recommend checking out [ZIO](https://zio.dev/overview/getting-started) or [Monix BIO](https://bio.monix.io/docs/introduction) instead.
-However if you do not want to commit to another effect system and still want complete control of your types this library is for you.
+However if you do not want to commit to another effect system and still want typed errors feel free to use this library.

 # Installation